ChalkingCode/TrafficBRO/README.md

 * [HowTo](#howto)

 ## Intro
-As a detection engineer analyzing PCAP files, you should focus on extracting the following key fields:
+As a detection engineer analyzing PCAP files, you should focus on extracting certain fields here are a few below:

 1. IP Addresses
 - Source IP: Identify where the traffic is coming from.